Armenia says cathedral shelled in clashes with Azerbaijan

 A woman who is sheltering with her neighbors in Stepanakert said the fighting killed her two sons in 1992 and now her grandchildren are involved in it.

-Azerbaijan says Armenia’s withdrawal from the region is the main condition for a cease-fire.
+Facing international calls for a cease-fire, Azerbaijan made its condition on Armenia’s withdrawal from the region.
 Armenian officials allege Turkey is involved in the conflict and is sending Syrian mercenaries to fight on Azerbaijan’s side.
 Turkey has publicly backed Azerbaijan in the conflict but denied sending fighters to the region.

 Russia, the United States and France co-chair the so-called Minsk Group, which was set up in the 1990s under the auspices of the Organization for Security and Cooperation in Europe to mediate the conflict.
 They have called repeatedly for stopping hostilities and starting peace talks.